Open daily from 17 March until 1 November - 10am to 5.30pm

 Gift Shop: Jersey Heritage gift shops, selling gifts, souvenirs, books and toys are located at Elizabeth Castle and in the Castle Ferry kiosk.

-Access arrangements: Unfortunately the site is not suitable for people with mobility impairment.
+Access arrangements: Unfortunately most the site is not suitable for people with mobility impairment.
 There are two wheel chairs available for use on site.

-Read the access statement for Elizabeth Castle (.docx version)
+Read the statement for Elizabeth Castle (.docx version)